IML-Spikeformer: Input-aware Multi-Level Spiking Transformer for Speech Processing: Experimental setup

 \subsection{Task Configurations}

-To assess the effectiveness and efficiency of the proposed IML-Spikeformer model, we conducted extensive experiments on large-scale speech processing tasks where SNNs used to achieve inferior performance to ANNs.
-In all the experiments, IML-Spikeformer is implemented as a direct substitute for ANN transformer.\\
+To assess the effectiveness and efficiency of the proposed IML-Spikeformer model, we conducted extensive experiments on large-scale speech processing tasks where SNNs historically achieved inferior performance compared to ANNs.
+In all experiments, IML-Spikeformer is implemented as a direct substitute for ANN Transformer.

-\textbf{ASR:} The proposed IML-Spikeformer was evaluated on two public ASR databases, AiShell-1~\cite{bu2017aishell} that consists of 170 hours of Mandarin speech data, and LibriSpeech-960~\cite{panayotov2015librispeech} of approximately 960 hours of English audiobook data.
-The experiment pipelines follow the established ESPnet ASR recipes~\cite{watanabe2018espnet} for data preparation, model training, and evaluation protocols.
-We use the ANN Transformers, IML-Spikeformer and other baseline models (detailed in Section \ref{baseline model}) as the encoder for ASR experiments, with a fixed 6-layer Transformer as the decoder without a language model in all experiments to ensure a fair comparison.
-In data pre-processing, an 80-dimensional log Mel filterbank is used to represent the acoustic features.
-Data augmentation techniques were systematically applied for improved robustness.
-Specifically SpecAugment~\cite{park2019specaugment} was adopted for frequency and time masking, while speed perturbation was adopted for increased variability.
-The input features were subsequently downsampled through two consecutive 3$\times$3 convolutional layers with a stride of 2, reducing the temporal dimensionality of original speech inputs.\\
+\textbf{ASR:} The proposed IML-Spikeformer was evaluated on two public ASR databases: AiShell-1~\cite{bu2017aishell}, consisting of 170 hours of Mandarin speech data, and LibriSpeech-960~\cite{panayotov2015librispeech}, comprising approximately 960 hours of English audiobook data.
+The experimental pipelines follow the established ESPnet ASR recipes~\cite{watanabe2018espnet} for data preparation, model training, and evaluation protocols.
+We employ ANN Transformers, IML-Spikeformer, and other baseline models (detailed in Section \ref{baseline model}) as encoders, with a fixed 6-layer Transformer decoder without language model across all experiments to ensure fair comparison.

+For evaluation, we assess model performance using Character Error Rate (CER) on AiShell-1's development and test sets (labeled as "dev" and "test" in Table \ref{tab:librispeech960}).
+For LibriSpeech-960, we evaluate using Word Error Rate (WER) on both clean and other subsets of the development and test sets.
+The clean subset contains high-quality recordings with minimal background noise and clear pronunciation, while the other subset includes more challenging audio with background noise, varied recording conditions, and diverse speaker accents, providing comprehensive assessment across different acoustic conditions.

+In data preprocessing, 80-dimensional log Mel filterbank features represent the acoustic inputs.
+Data augmentation techniques are systematically applied for improved robustness: SpecAugment~\cite{park2019specaugment} for frequency and time masking, and speed perturbation for temporal variability.
+The input features are subsequently downsampled through two consecutive 3×3 convolutional layers with stride 2, reducing the temporal dimensionality of the original speech inputs.

 \textbf{Speaker Identification and Verification:} Experiments were also conducted on the VoxCeleb dataset, which includes VoxCeleb1~\cite{nagrani2017voxceleb} and VoxCeleb2~\cite{chung2018voxceleb2}, containing over 2,000 hours of speech from interview videos on YouTube.
 Specifically, VoxCeleb1 consists of more than 100,000 utterances from 1,251 speakers, while VoxCeleb2 features over 1,000,000 utterances from 6,112 speakers.
 For speaker identification, we follow the official partition of VoxCeleb1, where the training set includes 138,361 utterances, and the test set contains 8,251 utterances from the 1,251 speakers.
 In the speaker verification experiments, the models were trained independently on VoxCeleb1 and VoxCeleb2 development sets, with evaluation performed on the VoxCeleb1-O test partition.